chitvs/C-programming-exercises/README.md

 # C Programming Exam Exercises

-This repository contains a collection of C programming exercises from my university exams.
-Each exercise is organized in its own folder, including source code and relevant documentation.
+This repository contains a collection of C programming exercises taken from my university exams.
+Each exercise is neatly organized within its dedicated folder, encompassing both the source code and pertinent documentation.

-## Contents
+The exercises are meticulously organized in chronological order based on their exam date, providing a structured approach for study and review sessions.
+These exercises cover a wide range of topics, including:

-- Various C programming problems and solutions
+- Matrix operations and arrays
-- Organized by exam and topic
+- Linked lists and linear data structures
-- Useful for study and review
+- Binary trees and tree traversal algorithms

+This compilation serves as a valuable resource for students aiming to strengthen their understanding of C programming concepts and prepare for examinations effectively.

 ## How to Compile and Run